A primer on semiconvex functions in general potential theories: Subequation constraint sets and their subharmonics

 \end{definition}

-As noted in Remarks \ref{rem:weakly_elliptic} and \ref{rem:coherence}, the positivity condition (P) is essential for a meaningful notion of upper semicontinuous $\call F$-subharmonics and in order to have $C^2$-coherence, while the closedness condition (C) ensures the equivalent formulations of Remark \ref{rem:equiv_FSH}.
-Condition (C) also ensures that the elementary properties of $\call F(X)$ involving limits and upper envelopes hold (see \cite[Theorem~2.6]{hldir}; the same properties are also listed, for nonconstant coefficient subequations, in \Cref{elemprop}).
+As noted in Remarks~\ref{rem:weakly_elliptic} and \ref{rem:coherence}, the positivity condition~\eqref{(P)} is essential for a meaningful notion of upper semicontinuous \Fd subharmonics and in order to have $C^2$-coherence, while the closedness condition~\eqref{(C)} ensures the equivalent formulations of Remark \ref{rem:equiv_FSH}.
+Condition~\eqref{(C)} also ensures that the elementary properties of $\call F(X)$ involving limits and upper envelopes hold (see \cite[Theorem~2.6]{hldir}; the same properties are also listed, for nonconstant coefficient subequations, in \Cref{elemprop}).

-The two minimal conditions (C) and (P), however, are not sufficient for all of our purposes.
-First, as already mentioned, in order to treat the natural Dirichlet problem for $\call F$-harmonic functions, we will need to prove {\em comparison}; that is, to show that
+The two minimal conditions \eqref{(C)} and \eqref{(P)}, however, are not sufficient for all of our purposes.
+First, as already mentioned, in order to treat the natural Dirichlet problem for \Fd harmonic functions, we will need to prove {\em comparison}; that is, to show that

-whenever $u$ and $v$ are $\call F$-subharmonic and $\call F$-superharmonic respectively (or a sub/super-solution pair for a degenerate elliptic PDE).
-In order to avoid obvious counterexamples to comparison \eqref{intro_CP}, one needs to require that $\call F$ has another fiberwise monotonicity property with respect to $\R$ variable: that is, that $\call F$ satisfies the \emph{negativity} property
+whenever $u$ and $v$ are \Fd subharmonic and \Fd superharmonic, respectively (or a sub/super-solution pair for a degenerate elliptic PDE).
+In order to avoid obvious counterexamples to comparison \eqref{intro_CP}, one needs to require that $\call F$ has another fiberwise monotonicity property with respect to $\R$ variable: that is, that $\call F$ satisfies the \emph{negativity} property\sid{property!negativity (N)}

 The simplest counterexample is the following. \begin{example} Consider, for $n=1$, the ordinary differential equation $u''+u = 0$ on $\R$, that is $F(u, u'') = 0$, with $F(r,A) = A+ r$.
 It is clear that the associated $\call F$ does not satisfy \eqref{(N)} and comparison does not hold on arbitrary bounded domains, but only on intervals of length less than $\pi$. \end{example}